 - Three letters of recommendation from individuals familiar with the student's potential for success in academic coursework and clinical practica, as well as the student's character and motivation.
 Letters from previous clinical supervisors, instructors of communication disorders courses, directors of labs in which the student volunteered, or supervisors from sites where the candidate conducted volunteer activities in a related area are rated higher than recommendations that cannot directly speak to the potential for success in the field.
 The online system has IT support that should be used if letter writers have difficulty with the online system.

-Graduate Record Examination (GRE) score.
-The GRE has been waived for 2023 Admissions Cycles.
-Previously, we recommended a cumulative quantitative and verbal score of 297 or better.
-If you decide to send your GRE score, when requesting GRE scores be sent to LSU, applicants are encouraged to select the LSU code 6373.
+- Graduate Record Examination (GRE) score.
+GRE scores are required for the 2024 Admissions Cycle.
+We recommended a cumulative quantitative and verbal score of 297 or better.
+When requesting GRE scores be sent to LSU, applicants are encouraged to select the LSU code 6373.

 English Language Proficiency